Assessing the Business Process Modeling Competences of Large Language Models

 \subsubsection{Descriptive Performance Profiles by LLM}

-\autoref{tab:results_temp_01} clearly illustrates that no single LLM dominates across all quality dimensions.
+\autoref{tab:results_temp_01} shows that no single LLM achieves the highest score in all quality dimensions.

-\textit{Falcon 3 10b} achieved the highest syntactic quality score (0.9082), reflecting its superior adherence to BPMN syntax rules.
-Pragmatic quality was highest in \textit{Qwen 2.5 14b}(0.8907), indicating that the BPMNs are easy to understand.
-In terms of semantic quality, \textit{Qwen 2.5 32b} showed the highest score (0.5768), while \textit{Llama 3.3 70b} excelled significantly in validity, producing valid XML structures in 97.33\% of cases.
-Although \textit{Falcon 3 10b} had the highest combined process quality score $Q_{\text{qual}}$ (0.7821), when validity is not considered, \textit{Llama 3.3 70b} emerged as the overall best-performing LLM with a $Q_{\text{qual}}$ score of 0.8143.
+\textit{falcon3:10b-instruct} achieved the highest syntactic quality score (0.9082), reflecting its superior adherence to BPMN syntax rules.
+Pragmatic quality was highest in \textit{qwen2.5:14b-instruct} (0.8907), indicating that the generated BPMN models are easy to understand.
+In terms of semantic quality, \textit{qwen2.5:32b-instruct} showed the highest score (0.5768). \textit{llama3.3:70b-instruct} excelled significantly in validity, producing valid XML structures in 97.33\% of cases.
+Although \textit{falcon3:10b-instruct} had the highest combined process score $Q_{\text{qual}}$ (0.7821), when validity is not considered, \textit{llama3.3:70b-instruct} emerged as the overall best-performing LLM with a $Q_{\text{qual}}$ score of 0.8143.
 A detailed analysis reveals consistent strengths and weaknesses across the evaluated LLMs.
 Syntactic quality was robust across all LLMs (scores consistently above 0.75), and the pragmatic quality remained high (scores exceeding 0.8).
 However, semantic quality consistently lagged behind.